hashicorp/consul/website/source/docs/agent/http.html.markdown

 Using the key listing method may be suitable when you do not need the values or flags, or want to implement a key-space explorer.

+If no entries are found, a 404 code is returned.

+This endpoint supports blocking queries and all consistency modes.

+### PUT method

+When using the `PUT` method, Consul expects the request body to be the value corresponding to the key.
+There are a number of parameters that can be used with a PUT request:

+* ?flags=\<num\> : This can be used to specify an unsigned value between 0 and 2^64-1.
+It is opaque to the user, but a client application may use it.

+* ?cas=\<index\> : This flag is used to turn the `PUT` into a Check-And-Set operation.
+This is very useful as it allows clients to build more complex syncronization primitives on top.
+If the index is 0, then Consul will only put the key if it does not already exist.
+If the index is non-zero, then the key is only set if the index matches the `ModifyIndex` of that key.

+* ?acquire=\<session\> : This flag is used to turn the `PUT` into a lock acquisition operation.
+This is useful as it allows leader election to be built on top of Consul.
+If the lock is not held and the session is valid, this increments the `LockIndex` and sets the `Session` value of the key in addition to updating the key contents.
+A key does not need to exist to be acquired.

+* ?release=\<session\> : This flag is used to turn the `PUT` into a lock release operation.
+This is useful when paired with "?acquire=" as it allows clients to yield a lock.
+This will leave the `LockIndex` unmodified but will clear the associated `Session` of the key.
+The key must be held by this session to be unlocked.

+The return value is simply either `true` or `false`.
+If `false` is returned, then the update has not taken place.

+### DELETE method

+Lastly, the `DELETE` method can be used to delete a single key or all keys sharing a prefix.
+If the "?recurse" query parameter is provided, then all keys with the prefix are deleted, otherwise only the specified key.

 ## Agent